 Brussels Sprouts

 Brussels sprouts are safe for dogs to eat and they are full of nutrients.
-However, don't let your dog eat too much of them as they could become very gassy.
+However, don't let your dog eat too much of them, as they could become very gassy.
 We've warned you!

 Carrots

 Yes!
 Carrots are an amazing low-calorie snack, not to mention that crunching is great for your dog’s teeth.
+They are high in vitamins A and K, fibre, and beta-carotene.
+Carrots can be served raw, steamed, or even frozen as a refreshing treat.

 Celery